Specialized seizure monitoring in a comfortable environment

 To optimize its diagnostic capabilities, the Valley Hospital’s Neuroscience Center of Excellence has added a significant advancement in the diagnosis and treatment of stroke, brain aneurysms, brain and neck tumors, and other neurological conditions with the acquisition of a state-of-the-art neurointerventional biplane angiography system.
 Click here to find out more about this remarkable technology.

-For cardiac conditions, The Valley Columbia Heart Center integrates the skills and expertise of cardiologists and cardiothoracic surgeons at Valley and its affiliate, the New York-Presbyterian Healthcare System's Columbia University Medical Center.
+For cardiac conditions, the skills and expertise of cardiologists and cardiothoracic surgeons from Valley's Heart and Vascular Institute are utilized.
 At Valley's Daniel & Gloria Blumenthal Cancer Center patients receive diagnostic and treatment services for brain tumors, including the use of non-surgical stereotactic radiosurgery to destroy cancerous tumors.

 For more information